x4dr/Fen/alchemymagic.md

 ### Durstsand
 **Ordnung 17 Materie 10+ **
 1:1 Salt+Sand, at most 10kg each, results in equal parts Durstsand and destilled Water.
-Durstsand destroys Water and Runden into regular sand when wet. when ingested, kills a person within 10-30 minutes unless enough Water is drunk dries up skin when touched risk of blindness
+Durstsand destroys Water and turns into regular sand when wet. when ingested, kills a person within 10-30 minutes unless enough Water is drunk dries up skin when touched risk of blindness